Non-Surgical Periodontal Treatment

 A tray delivery system consists of a custom-fit tray made from impressions of the patient’s mouth.
 Patients use the tray at home to deliver medications that have been prescribed by their dentist.
 Tray delivery systems were cleared by the Food and Drug Administration (FDA) since they are similar to fluoride trays traditionally used to prevent tooth decay.
 However, the FDA clearance process did not determine that any specific medication delivered via tray delivery systems has been proven to be a safe or effective way to treat gum disease.

 The AAP has reviewed several studies about the treatment of periodontal disease using tray drug delivery systems.
-The results of these studies provide no strong evidence that show treatment with tray delivery systems is as effective as traditional non-surgical periodontal therapy.
+The results of these studies, where tray drug delivery systems were used as adjunct to non-surgical periodontal therapy, provide no strong evidence that show adjunctive use of tray delivery systems is more effective than traditional non-surgical periodontal therapy alone.
 When determining the best course of treatment for your specific case, be sure to discuss the pros and cons of all available treatment options with your dental professional.